 Logos

-In classical philosophy, the rational principle held to underlie and govern the universe.
+Logos (noun) means In classical philosophy, the rational principle held to underlie and govern the universe.
+Example: “Stoic philosophers saw the logos as the ordering force behind all nature.”

-How to Use Logos
+How to use Logos

 Learner’s notesIn plain EnglishA philosophical or theological term for reason, meaning, or "the Word" as a cosmic organising principle.